EVOH up to 5%, with a minimum of 32 mol% ethylene

 - Fillers – note that many fillers are dense, so particular attention should be paid to the overall blend density

 Additive usage should be minimized to maintain the best performance of recycled HDPE for future uses.

 REQUIRES TEST RESULTS

-Non-HDPE barrier materials other than EVOH
+Non-HDPE barrier technologies other than EVOH

 A number of innovative packages using non-EVOH barrier materials have received APR Critical Guidance Recognition.